nickbrandt/GitLab/doc/user/project/web_ide/index.md

 ## Syntax highlighting

-As expected from an IDE, syntax highlighting for many languages within the Web IDE makes your direct editing even easier.
+As expected from an IDE, syntax highlighting for many languages in the Web IDE makes your direct editing even easier.

 The Web IDE currently provides: